sagar0698/R-Projects/README.md

 # R-Projects

-****This is a sentimenal analysis research project that searches for peoples reactions through tweets.****
+This is a list of projecst that I have completed.

-Ryan, Marrion, and myself are using sentimental analysis to observe everyone's twitter reaction on the recent amount of wildfires.
+The ****Wildfire**** folder contains a sentimenal analysis research project that I have done at California State University, Fullerton under Dr. Panagadan.
+This project was completed by myself and my partners, Ryan and Marrion.